 The importance of an opinion provided by competent patent counsel cannot be overstated in the United States.
 If a company is aware that its activities might be alleged to be infringing a United States patent, it puts itself at significant risk of willful infringement and trebled damages if it does not obtain an opinion of counsel to negate such possibility.
 Understanding the legal significance of an opinion of counsel is critical to minimizing your company's risk.

-Many clients ask why even obtain an opinion at all?
-The reasons can be illustrated through a quick survey of relevant legal precedents.
+The reasons why you should consider obtaining an opinion from competent patent counsel can be illustrated through a quick survey of relevant precedents.

 In 1983, the Court of Appeals for the Federal Circuit imposed an “affirmative duty to exercise due care whether or not he is infringing.”
 That “affirmative duty include[d], inter alia, the duty to seek and obtain competent legal advice from counsel before the initiation of any possible infringing activity.”